makeabilitylab/physcomp/advancedio/smoothing-input.md

 ### Why use a median filter?

 Median filters are widely used in image processing to remove noise from images (image processing is its own subfield of signal processing focusing on 2D DSP techniques).
-Unlike mean (or average) filters, median filters remove noise while preserving edges—edges are often a crucial part of other image processing algorithms (*e.g.,* [the Canny edge detector](https://en.wikipedia.org/wiki/Canny_edge_detector)).
+Unlike mean (or average) filters, median filters remove noise while preserving edges—and edges are often a crucial part of other image processing algorithms like the [Canny edge detector](https://en.wikipedia.org/wiki/Canny_edge_detector).

 ![](assets/images/Medianfilterp_Wikipedia.png)
 {: .mx-auto .align-center }